prahladtimalsina/Real-Estate-Platform/Definition_and_Planning.md

 ### Usage Scenarios

-#### Scenario 1: Emma (Home Buyer / Renter) is looking for a two-bedroom apartment in the city center under $2000/month.
+#### Scenario 1: Tina (Home Buyer / Renter) is looking for a two-bedroom apartment in the city center under $2000/month.
 - She uses the filter options to narrow her search, views properties, saves a few options, and contacts property owners for more information.

 #### Scenario 2: David (Property Owner / Seller) wants to list his newly available apartment for rent.